 I credit this book with not only being an incredible piece of writing, and not only with teaching me about a way of life with which I was not at all familiar, but with teaching me how to empathise with people who made decisions I couldn’t understand or life choices I wouldn’t make for myself.
 It has become a pillar of the contemporary #ownvoices SW canon, with very good reason.

 On Writing by Stephen King

 On Writing could easily replace most high-school or first-year writing and communications classes (at the very least, it should be assigned reading for them all).
 I think, perhaps, the reason that it’s not is that Stephen King has long been unfairly maligned in academia as a “genre” writer.
-Because his books have ghosts and ghoulies and beasties, they’re not “real” literature, and as such his memoir-slash-self-help-guide to writing well couldn’t POSSIBLY have anything worthy to teach us… Obviously, that’s complete nonsense.
+Because his books have ghosts and ghouls, they’re not “real” literature, and as such his memoir-slash-self-help-guide to writing well couldn’t POSSIBLY have anything worthy to teach us… Obviously, that’s complete nonsense.

 Even if you have no interest in “being a writer”, there’s still much you can learn from this book.
 King offers insights into the nature of determination, motivation, persistence, and resilience.
 And I have no doubt that you’ll call his style advice to mind when you’re writing an email or a book review blog (ahem).
 It’s a concise guide to writing and to overcoming obstacles, without the gimmicky nonsense that too-often populates the “self help” section.